 - D&D Digital Systems can provide information about the computer matching process and its fees.
 Visit their website at www.dnddigital.com, call 515-292-0490 or e-mail email@example.com.

-- Eating Disorders Track: Matching Code No. 273
+- Eating Disorders Concentration: Matching Code No. 273

-- Medical Nutrition Therapy Track: Matching Code No. 348
+- Medical Nutrition Therapy Concentration: Matching Code No. 348

 - For specific U of M DI questions not addressed in our website, Contact Us.

 - Any student interested in this program is encouraged to apply.
-All completed applications are reviewed by a selection committee.
+All completed applications go through a selection committee review process.

 - To complete the application process accurately, choose the appropriate link(s) listed below Application Instructions for:

-- Application Instructions specific to our DI Program and to the track in which you are applying
+- Application Instructions specific to our DI Program concentration in which you are applying

-- An Application Checklist specific to the concentration track in which you are applying
+- An Application Checklist specific to the concentration in which you are applying

-- The Supplemental Application Form specific to the concentration track in which you are applying.
-Since each track has a separate review process and selection committee, a $50 payment should be included with each supplemental application form submitted to our program.
+- The Supplemental Application Form specific to the concentration in which you are applying.
+Since each concentration has a separate selection committee review process, a $50 payment should be included with each supplemental application form submitted to our program.

 Choose the appropriate link below for specific Application Instructions:

-**IMPORTANT ADDITIONAL INSTRUCTIONS if applying to BOTH TRACKS for the Computer Matching Process:
+**IMPORTANT ADDITIONAL INSTRUCTIONS if applying to BOTH CONCENTRATIONS for the Computer Matching Process:

-Since DICAS technically allows only one Personal Statement to be uploaded per DI Program, if applying to both tracks:
+Since DICAS technically allows only one Personal Statement to be uploaded per DI Program, if applying to both concentration areas:

-(1) Upload your personal statement specific to the ED-TEP track as the Personal Statement, and
+(1) Upload your personal statement for the ED-TEP concentration as the Personal Statement, and

-(2) Upload your personal statement specific to the MNT track as a Supplemental document
+(2) Upload your personal statement for the MNT concentration as a Supplemental document